shitan198u/AnyChat/README.md

 ## License

-This project is licensed under the Apache License, Version 2.0.
+This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Additional Notes